 I can’t entirely agree with the suggestion in this article that DCIS should only be treated with long-term anti-estrogen drugs.
 Other factors must be taken into account before a carte-blanche statement about treatment can be made, such as:

 What Were The Margins Of The Specimens Reviewed?

 We know that this has a tremendous impact on recurrence.
 There are three grades of DCIS, low, intermediate, and high grade.

-High-grade DCIS is closer to cancer than low grade and this is why I do a sentinel node biopsy on high-grade DCIS.
+High-grade DCIS is closer to cancer than low-grade.
+This is why I do a sentinel node biopsy on high-grade DCIS.

-All these factors and others must be entertained when making a treatment plan for DCIS.
+When making a treatment plan for DCIS, these factors and others must be entertained.
 I do not feel that “watchful waiting” is a viable alternative treatment plan for DCIS.

 Meet our Breast Cancer Surgical Providers